jkedra/jkedra.github.io/_posts/2015/2015-02-06-first-post.md

 ## Why blogging

-Why blogging at all?
-IT knowledge is so wide and wast
-- there is no chance I could remember all of it.
+Why me bloggingl?
+First it came from keeping notes from what I have learned in IT.
+The IT knowledge area is wide and wast, there is no chance I could remember all of it.

-Often it happens I learn something and the skill is not used later for longer time.
+Sometimes I learn something and the skill is not used later for longer time.
 If had not written it down, I would have forgotten it.
 So I developed some ways of storing the information.
 Starting with plain files, spread over my Oracle Virtualbox VM.
 Then I peeked